Sans forgetica

 Sans forgetica is a variation of a sans-serif typeface, claimed to assist students in retaining the information which they read.
 Two years after its release and having received a great deal of publicity, the first peer-reviewed study demonstrated that Sans Forgetica was not effective for enhancing memory.
 Back-slanted and with gaps in the letter forms, the typeface is designed to reduce legibility; it adds reading complexity to learning tasks based on the psychological principle known as desirable difficulty.
 It is licensed under the Creative Commons Attribution-NonCommercial license.

 Development

 The Sans Forgetica font was developed by RMIT University in Melbourne, Australia in 2018, and is claimed to be specifically designed by a multidisciplinary team of specialists to help people better recall material they have read.
 It has features of both Geometric and Humanist typefaces, in the traditions of the International Typographic Style and resembles an obscured and disjointed form of a typeface such as Futura.

-Readers are believed to scan traditional font without difficulty, using their memory of reading skills.
+Readers are believed to scan traditional fonts without difficulty, using their memory of reading skills.

 Conversely text in an unfamiliar font that is very difficult to read may be counter productive, and so the designers claim to have found an ideal balance between these two extremes that has proved effective with (about 400) students who took part in the development process.